 2 cardamom pods

-325 gr / 12 oz plain natural yogurt at room temperature
+325 g/ 12 oz plain natural yoghurt-room temperature

-Heat the oil in a pan and fry the finely ground/ chopped onions.
-Add all the spices and saute` it for a minute.
+Heat 1 tbsp of oil in a pan and fry the finely chopped onions.
+Add all the spices and sauté them for a minute.
 Add the meat and let it brown for a few minutes.

 Add about 4 cups of water, bring it to a boil, cover and lower the heat.
 Continue cooking for an hour or until the meat is very tender.
-The gravy should be thick and about 2 cupfuls.
+The remaining gravy should be thick and about 2 cups total.

-Add the yogurt, potatoes and onions to the meat and gravy.
+Add the yoghurt, potatoes and onions to the meat and gravy.
 Mix well and cook for about 15 minutes on a low simmer.

-The pieces of meat should equal.
-The time it takes to cook will be dependent on the size of the pieces.
+The pieces of meat should be equal.
+The time it takes to cook the pieces will be dependent on the size of the pieces.

-You don't have to peel the potatoes if you do not wish to.
+You don't have to boil or peel the potatoes if you do not wish to.
 Give them a rinse in boiling water and then pan fry them.
 Since they will not be cooked, add a tbsp of water once they are golden brown, cover the pan and lower the heat.
-This will 'steam' cook the potatoes until they are really soft.
+This will steam cook the potatoes until they are soft.
+Give them 10 minutes to cook through.
 Give them 10 minutes to cook through.

-Small shallots and red onions are often available in the frozen section of most super markets.
-This will save you time to peel the onions which can be tedious.
+Small shallots and red onions are often available in the frozen section of most supermarkets.
+This will save you time peeling the onions, which can be tedious.